grafana/helm-charts/README.md

 that the datasources init container can list the secrets.

 Secrets are recommended over configmaps for this usecase because datasources usually contain private data like usernames and passwords.
-Secrets are the more appropriate cluster ressource to manage those.
+Secrets are the more appropriate cluster resource to manage those.

 Example datasource config adapted from [Grafana](http://docs.grafana.org/administration/provisioning/#example-datasource-config-file):
 ```